SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - For example create a test folder in CD location 'mkdir test'
 - Then cd test/ and 'cp /etc/ansible/ansible.cfg .' then pwd will be '/home/centos/test'
 - Then 'export ANSIBLE_CONFIG=/home/centos/test/ansible.cfg' nothing but i have given first preference.
-- When you test 'ansible --version' in any location, then you can see ansible config file is loading from the '/home/centos/test/ansible.cfg' location.
+- When you test 'ansible --version' in any location then you can see ansible config file is loading from the '/home/centos/test/ansible.cfg' location.
 Only if you set environment variable for 'ANSIBLE_CONFIG' and incase if you 'UNSET' this environment variable using 'unset ANSIBLE_CONFIG' now it will be loading from the default location that is '/etc/ansible/ansible.cfg'
 - There are many options in ansible.cfg file (Ansible configuration settings) we may not use all the options, we only use what is required like inventory_path, ask_vault, timeout, user_name, passwords etc.
 - What are the preferences of loading ansible.cfg file ?
+- ANSIBLE_CONFIG (Environment variable if set)
+- ansible.cfg (In the current directory)
+- ~/.ansible.cfg (In the home directory)
+- /etc/ansible/ansible.cfg
-- Instead of giving 'ansible-playbook -i inventory -e ansible_user=centos -e ansible_password=DevOps321 -e component=mongodb main.yaml' We can keep -i inventory as a separate file and keep your username and password in ansible.cfg then command usage is 'ansible-playbook -e component=mongodb main.yaml'
+- So instead of giving 'ansible-playbook -i inventory -e ansible_user=centos -e ansible_password=DevOps321 -e component=mongodb main.yaml' We can keep -i inventory as a separate file and keep your username and password in ansible.cfg then command usage is 'ansible-playbook -e component=mongodb main.yaml'
 - Templates is nothing but a place holders, where we will submit our required values at the run time and it is a Jinja2 format and extension is .j2 go through the code in VS. Like we have used for catalogue.service files.
 - What are Handlers in ansible roles and why we use ?
 - What is the Usage of tags in ansible ?
 If you want to run a particular task, then we use Tags.